-Summer College Prep – Spring is in the air!
-Prom is just around the corner, and finals are getting closer.
-After finals, comes summer.
-For many students, this means swimming pools, barbecues, camping trips, and general relaxation.
-For the class of 2014, however, summer is the ideal time to write essays and complete college applications.
+Summer College Prep!
+For many students summer means swimming pools, barbecues, camping trips, and general relaxation.
+For the class of 2024, however, summer is the ideal time to write essays and complete college applications.

 Imagine, if you will, going back to high school in August.
 It’s your senior year.
 You’re the top dog on campus.
 It’s your last chance to participate in pep rallies, school plays, and high school sports teams.
 Your friends start to ask you where you’re going to school next year.
 Your teachers start to ask you where you’re going to school next year.
 You still don’t know where you want to apply.
 Your friends start to get acceptance letters.
 You start to freak out.
 Now, in addition to homework, tests, and all your extracurricular activities, you need to find time to complete your college applications.